-While understanding {MPNNs'} and related architectures, e.g., graph transformers~\citep{Mue+2023}, expressive power is vital, and understanding when such architectures generalize to unseen graphs and how to find parameter assignments that allow so is equally important.
-However, in the realm of MPNNs and GNNs, the essential aspects of \new{generalization} and \new{optimization} are severely understudied.
-The few existing works that study {MPNNs'} generalization properties, e.g.,~\citet{Gar+2020,Lia+2021,Mas+2022,Sca+2018}, study {MPNNs'} generalization properties via VC (Vapnik-Chervonenkis) dimension theory or related formalisms and only derive generalization bounds that depend on simplistic graph parameters such as the maximum degree or number of vertices.
+While understanding {MPNNs'} and related architectures, e.g., graph transformers~\citep{Mue+2023}, expressive power is vital, understanding when such architectures generalize to unseen graphs and how to find parameter assignments that allow so is equally important.
+However, in MPNNs and GNNs, the essential aspects of \new{generalization} and \new{optimization} are severely understudied.
+The few existing works that study {MPNNs'} generalization properties, e.g., \citet{Gar+2020,Lia+2021,Mas+2022,Sca+2018}, study {MPNNs'} generalization properties via VC (Vapnik-Chervonenkis) dimension theory or related formalisms and derive generalization bounds that depend on high-level graph parameters such as the maximum degree or number of nodes.
 In addition, all current works are based on variants of classical uniform generalization bounds.
-This entails very large and unrealistic constants in the bound and a description of a classical bias-variance curve that does not describe the reality of machine learning on graphs, in which higher complexity and more expressive models often generalize better.
+This entails large constants in the bound and a description of a classical bias-variance curve that does not describe the typical reality of deep learning on graphs, in which higher complexity and more expressive models often generalize better.

-Moreover, the few works studying {GNNs'} optimization aspects, i.e., the dynamics of \emph{stochastic gradient descent} (SGD) to adapt their parameters, are limited and often based on unrealistic assumptions, such as the use of linear activation functions~\citep{Xu+2021}, unrealistic learning scenarios~\citep{Du+2019b}, or neglecting the influence of graph structure~\citep{Tan+2023}; see also \citep{bechler2023graph}.
+While some initial works make progress towards studying {GNNs'} optimization aspects, i.e., the dynamics of \emph{stochastic gradient descent} (SGD) to adapt their parameters, they still make strong assumptions, such as the use of linear activation functions~\citep{Xu+2021}, unrealistic learning scenarios~\citep{Du+2019b}, or neglecting the influence of the graph structure~\citep{Tan+2023}; see also \citep{bechler2023graph}.

 Overall, we argue that the following challenges persist in graph machine learning.

 \begin{description} \item[Expressivity] The vast majority of existing results on {GNNs'} expressive power are coarse-grained and focus on specific architectures.
 Additionally, guidelines for choosing between highly-expressive GNNs are needed.